FORMAT: 80 minute LECTURES

 Friday 1 pm to 3pm, click on map

-2) MARCH 17 Final: two hours, simple sentence replies to questions
+2) MARCH 19 Final: Cumulative, 100 questions simple sentence replies to questions two hours,

 Reading: No reading.

 Third party involvement, arranged marriages, bride price, dowry, menstrual taboos,

 Reading: Diamond, Milton.
 (2004) Sexual Behavior in pre Contact Hawai’i: